 How Do I Pay Back My Student Loans?

-However, there are other types of repayment plans available, including income-driven repayment plans and loan forgiveness programs for public service, and it is always worth learning about the different plans so you can make an educated choice.
+However, there are other types of federal student loan repayment plans available, including income-driven repayment plans and loan forgiveness programs for public service, and it is always worth learning about the different plans so you can make an educated choice.

 Take a Look at Refinancing

 One option you may want to consider is refinancing your student loans with a private lender.
-Refinancing your student loans allows you to combine all your federal and private student loans into one new, private loan.
+Refinancing your student loans allows you to combine your federal and/or private student loans into one new, private loan with a new interest rate and new terms.

 It’s important to remember, however, that student loan refinancing isn’t right for everyone.
-If you refinance your federal loans they will no longer be eligible for any federal repayment assistance, like the Public Service Loan Forgiveness (PSLF) program or income-driven repayment plans.
+If you refinance your federal loans, they will no longer be eligible for any federal repayment assistance, such as the Public Service Loan Forgiveness (PSLF) program or income-driven repayment plans.

 SoFi Student Loan Refinance